Fermat-ORG/fermat-framework/README.md

 How will we do it?
 ---------------------

+The short answer is: we are not going to stop until we reach our goal.

 While thinking about how to contribute to the development of the crypto currency industry we tried to answer the following questions:

 * How can we isolate ordinary people from the perceived complexity?